 The Small pearl-bordered fritillary (Boloria selene) is a UK BAP species and in central Scotland is associated with damp meadows, bogs and other wetland habitats.
 The larvae generally feed on the leaves of Marsh violet (Viola palustris), but other Viola sp. may be used.
-Marsh violets were observed to be present in small quantities along the verges of Fannyside Road and within the fen vegetation present between compartments 1 and 2 of the project area.
-Small pearl-bordered fritillary has been lost from many parts of the UK, but remains widespread in Scotland.
-The adult flight period in central Scotland is generally from mid-June through to the end of July, with individuals occasionally still flying in early August.
-Small Pearl-bordered fritillary was recorded at 2 locations on Fannyside Muir during July 2017.
+Small Pearl-bordered fritillary was recorded at 3 locations on Fannyside Muir, and a number of locations just outside the project site during June and July 2018.